Graduate Program

 • The area of research represented in one rotation report serves as the basis for the qualifying examination.

-While also enrolled in classes, within the first year of matriculation, students are required to complete two research rotations — each typically lasting one semester — by the end of their first full year of enrollment.
-The rotations can be performed under the mentorship an IMSE graduate faculty member.
-A written report, co-signed by the rotation mentor signifying completion of the rotation, is required at the end of each semester.
+While also enrolled in classes, within the first semester of matriculation, students are required to complete two research rotations — each typically lasting 7 weeks — by the end of their first semester of enrollment.
+The rotations can be performed under the mentorship of an IMSE graduate program faculty member.
+A written report, co-signed by the rotation mentor signifying completion of the rotation, is required at the end of the semester.
 The student may complete both rotations with the same mentor.

 Qualifying exam and thesis proposal